ConsciousML/terragrunt-template-catalog-aws/docs/development.md

 # Development Workflow

-This guide walks you through the complete development workflow for adding new infrastructure modules to the Terragrunt Template Catalog for GCP.
+This guide walks you through the complete development workflow for adding new infrastructure modules to the Terragrunt Template Catalog for AWS.

 ## Overview

-The development process follows a structured approach with four main layers:
+The development process follows a structured approach with these layers:

 1. **Terraform Module** (`modules/`): The core infrastructure code
 2. **Terragrunt Unit** (`units/`): Wrapper that makes the module reusable
-3. **Stack Definition** (`stacks/`): Combines units into deployable infrastructure
+3. **Local Stack** (`examples/stacks/*/local/`): Test your changes locally before publishing
-4. **Example Implementation** (`examples/`): Concrete usage examples for testing
+4. **Remote Stack** (`stacks/`) *(Optional)*: Parameterized stack for reuse across multiple live repositories

 ## Step-by-Step Development Process
 Read the step-by-step process and then read the [practical example](#practical-example).